 On the 28th of April 2014 I flew back from Bali – 2 days later I registered at the Chamber of Commerce in the Netherlands.
 So it has been 3 years.

 - How did you end up working as a Jewellery Designer?

-In 2013 I quit my job in fashion for a trip to Bali, a six-month journey.
-The first three weeks I run into this workshop jewelry making.
-In 16 lessons learned to make jewelry of the locals.
-The first 12 pieces were a fact.
-Logo latterly designed on the beach with friends.
+In 2013 I quit my job in fashion and made a trip to Bali, a six-month journey.
+The first three weeks I joined a jewelry making workshop where the locals taught me the ins and outs of jewelry making.
+After the course the first 12 pieces of the collection were a fact.
+The logo was designed on the beach with friends.